The Last Princess (film): Plot

-In 1925, Korea is ruled by Japan, and 13-year-old Princess Deokhye – the last princess of the Joseon Dynasty – is forced to move to Japan to attend school there.
-She misses her home, and after she finishes school she makes several attempts to return, but is prevented by pro-Japanese general Han Taek-soo.
-One day, she is reunited with her childhood friend, Kim Jang-han, an officer in the Japanese army who is also part of the Korean independence movement.
-Kim plans a secret operation to move Deokhye and her brother Yi Un to Shanghai, site of the Provisional Government of the Republic of Korea.
-This attempt fails after Han Taek-soo discovers the plan, and Deokhye and Kim are separated, losing contact with each other.
-She is forced to marry Count Sō Takeyuki in 1931, and develops schizophrenia after giving birth to their daughter the following year.
-Kim becomes a newspaper reporter and eventually finds Deokhye in a Japanese mental hospital, decades after they were separated.
-He then persuades the South Korean government to allow her in the country, and in 1962, Deokhye is finally able to return to her homeland.
+In 1925, Korea was under Japanese rule, and the 13-year-old Princess Deokhye — the last princess of the Joseon dynasty — was forced to move to Japan to attend school.
+Missing her home, she makes several attempts to return after finishing school, but these are thwarted by the pro-Japanese General Han Taek-soo.
+One day, however, she is reunited with her childhood friend Kim Jang-han, a Japanese army officer who is also part of the Korean independence movement.
+He plans a secret operation to move her and her brother, Yi Un, to Shanghai, home to the Provisional Government of the Republic of Korea.
+However, this attempt fails when Han Taek-soo discovers the plan, resulting in Deokhye and Kim losing contact with each other.
+In 1931, she is forced to marry Count Sō Takeyuki, and she develops schizophrenia after giving birth to their daughter the following year.
+Kim becomes a newspaper reporter and eventually finds Deokhye in a Japanese mental hospital decades after they were separated.
+He then persuades the South Korean government to allow her into the country.
+In 1962, Deokhye is finally able to return to her homeland.